Top 15 Fun Things To Do In Bangkok

 If you ask me then I’ll tell you that Bangkok is a city of Shopping Malls.
 You’ll see a shopping mall on every other road, in every other street.
 If you take BTS (the sky train), in every other station you’ll find one or two shopping malls.

 Bangkok has many expensive and exotic shopping malls, all of them have some sort of theme to their look and environment.
 If not to shop but to see them, you must wander around, I can assure you that it’s worth it.

-Some of the most beautiful and expensive malls in Bangkok are Siam Paragon, Siam Center, Siam Discovery, Emporium, Central Embassy, etc. Some of the beautiful but reasonable price shopping malls are Terminal 21, Central World, MBK Center, etc. Some malls for very reasonable pricing is The Platinum Fashion Mall, Gateway Ekamai Shopping Mall, etc.
+Some of the most beautiful and expensive malls of Bangkok would be Emporium, Siam Paragon, Siam Discovery, Center, Central Embassy, etc. Some of the beautiful but reasonable price shopping malls are Terminal 21, Central World, MBK Center, etc. Some malls for very reasonable pricing is The Platinum Fashion Mall, Gateway Ekamai Shopping Mall, etc.

 You can wander, you can eat, you can watch movies, you can enjoy other interesting things in these malls.
 So, you must take tours to these shopping malls, while you are in Bangkok because they are pretty good.

-Rod Fai Night Market is a train market.
-The original one has situated just behind the Esplanade Shopping Mall and the other one is in the Ratacadaphisek Road.
+Rod Fai is a train market and also a night market.
+The original one has situated just behind the Esplanade Shopping Mall and the other one is on Ratacadaphisek Road.
 Both the place have a vibrant cool vibe to them.
 It’s a great place for tourists to visit because obviously, they have unbelievably delicious Thai food to eat, hype bars and restaurants, antique shops, clothing to buy and a very unique night bazaar experience to get.